tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 that guides some other thing.
 Things are not so obvious in these cases and straightforward deduplication will turn out to be a pain in the ass to maintain as you will start adding some boolean flags and parameters.

-Some code might appear to do the same initially but later you will find that actually the process is different and unique.
-However, now you are stuck with "generalized" solution that isn't general nor easy to work with.
+Some code might appear to do the same initially but later you will find that actually, the process is different and unique.
+However, now you are stuck with a "generalized" solution that isn't general nor easy to work with.

 Quite often people go really crazy with **extends** and generics only to wind up with a code that's impossible to work with and doesn't bear any similarity to the domain.